Raghuveer2005/landing-page/README.md

 # landing-page
-made a sample landing page template
+made a sample landing page template using html and css